nieldk/blackmagic-cardputer/README.md

 ## Known limitations

-- No NRST pin — use `connect_rst enable` for targets that require it
+- No NRST pin, use `connect_rst enable` for targets that require it
-- Keyboard shift/Fn/Ctrl layers not decoded — only lowercase letters, digits, and unshifted symbols available in the REPL
+- Keyboard shift/Fn/Ctrl layers not decoded, only lowercase letters, digits, and unshifted symbols available in the REPL
-- No double buffering (no PSRAM) — display redraws only on keypress to avoid flicker
+- No double buffering (no PSRAM), display redraws only on keypress to avoid flicker
 - SWD only (JTAG wiring not brought out to the Grove port in this configuration)
 - On-device `flash` erases the union span of an ELF's loadable segments in one pass, so a preserved config sector wedged between app regions would be wiped.
 Flash such layouts